 Welcome to the wonderful world of city bees and honey.

 Time Out listed Capital Bee's Brockley honey amongst the top six best London Honeys.
-The work of Capital Bee has recently been featured in articles in the Sunday Times Magazine, the Guardian, Waitrose Magazine, House Beautiful, ITV 3 and lots of other magazines and documentaries.
+The work of Capital Bee has recently been featured in articles in the Sunday Times Magazine, the Guardian, Waitrose Magazine, the Economist, House Beautiful, ITV 3 and lots of other magazines and documentaries.
 Capital Bee has also been kindly awarded the Environmental Business Award for 2013 by London Borough of Lewisham.

 If you find the prospect of bee-keeping a bit daunting we can also provide our know-how with talks and demonstrations about bee-keeping.